33 Different Types of Wasps in Alabama

 by Goshzilla – Dann is licensed under CC BY-NC-ND 2.0

 The European paper wasp is a species of social wasp found throughout North America.
-Its reddish-brown coloration can identify it with yellow bands on its abdomen.
+Its reddish-brown coloration can be identified by the yellow bands on its abdomen.

 Its nest is made from a small paper envelope suspended from a structure or tree branch.